Session 2 - Module A: Advanced LangChain Patterns¶

 """

-Structured research prompts guide agent behavior and ensure comprehensive investigation.
-The four-focus approach covers information gathering, source identification, expert analysis, and statistical data collection.
+Structured data ingestion prompts guide agent behavior and ensure comprehensive investigation.
+The four-focus approach covers schema validation, quality assessment, performance monitoring, and reliability analysis for robust data ingestion.

-Finally, we track the interaction and return structured results:
+Finally, we track the interaction and return structured data results:

 context["agent_interactions"].append({